slyyy81/assignment/README.md

 ### Target Host

-The group, host and SSH user should be replaced with yours in the 'hosts.ini' file.
+Replace the group, host and SSH user in the 'hosts.ini' file.

-In my example:
+In my version of the 'hosts.ini' file, group is 'labo' and I have one host (nucubuntu), along with the user I will be using to SSH to the server to run the playbook.

 ```
 [labo]
 nucubuntu.sylvainroy.me ansible_ssh_user=slyyy
 ```

-My group is 'labo' and I have one host (nucubuntu), along with the user I will be using to SSH to the server to run the playbook.

 ### Vault and Tailscale Authkey